 Trekking in Nepal is a wonderful journey moving lowlands and highlands in country’s different destinations.
 Trekking in Nepal has three categories that the trekkers can choose any in their comfort and desire.
 Nepal trekking, package, cost and trekker’s payment ability determine the type of trekking in Nepal.
 Short introduction of each type is given below:

 Teahouse trekking is trekking to Nepal’s different locations where teahouses, hotels and lodges provide lodging -fooding facilities to the trekkers.
 Teahouses are small hotels the local people open and run for helping the travelers in different night stay stations.
 If you choose teahouse trekking, you need not carry lodging and fooding items except your personal items.
 You can find from teahouses to 5 star hotels at different stops in Nepal’s different locations.
 Teahouse trekking gives you opportunity to taste local typical cuisines and an ordinary sleep in those small hotels.

-Hiking is the third trekking type which is walking a short distance through countryside or the forests.
-Hiking is teahouse-like trekking which doesn’t need the trekking and camping equipments.
+Hiking trekking is the third trekking type which is walking a short distance through countryside or the forests.
+Hiking trekking is teahouse-like trekking which doesn’t need the trekking and camping equipments.
 You can find teahouses or hotels for the night station and food facilities.
-You can return your origin location completing your hiking to different beautiful locations of your reach.
+You can return your origin location completing your hiking trekking to different beautiful locations of your reach.